Alcohol in New Zealand: Laws for Māori

 The first laws prohibiting Māori people from consuming alcohol in New Zealand were established between 1847 and 1878.
 Laws were passed due to the common belief the Māori were susceptible to excessive alcohol use.

 For over a century, from the 1847 laws to 1948, Māori were restricted to buying alcohol from off-licensed vendors.
 In 1948 Parliament repealed most discriminatory measures, in part due to pressure from Māori servicemen returning from war.

-The King Country had an alcohol ban from when the predominantly Māori area was opened to pakeha in 1883 to 1953.
+The King Country had an alcohol ban from when the predominantly Māori area was opened to Pākeha in 1883 to 1953.

 Licensing Act, 1881

-The Licensing Act of 1881 was enacted due to the dissolution of the Provincial Councils of New Zealand to centralize the inconsistent statutes of the former Provinces.
+The Licensing Act of 1881 was enacted due to the dissolution of the Provincial Councils of New Zealand to centralise the inconsistent statutes of the former Provinces.
 This created a minimum age of 16 to purchase alcohol in a bar, however did not impose a minimum age to purchase alcohol to be taken away.

 It has never been illegal for a minor to drink alcohol in their own home on supervision of their parents or guardians, although parental consent is required to supply alcohol to a person under 18.

 The Act banned alcohol sales on Sundays, Christmas Day, and Good Friday, and banned some entertainments, including dancing girls.

-Off-licence alcohol sales where restricted to hotels, bottle shops, and private clubs.
+Off-licence alcohol sales were restricted to hotels, bottle shops, and private clubs.

-20th Century
+20th century

 The legal drinking age was amended in 1910 when the legal age to drink in hotels was increased to 21.
 Minors could still buy alcohol to take home until 1914 when the age for both on- and off-licence purchase was set at 21.
 In 1969 the purchase age was lowered from 21 to 20.

 Six o'clock swill

 During a significant part of the 20th century, New Zealand hotels shut their public bars at 6 pm.
 A culture of heavy drinking, the "six o'clock swill", developed during the time between finishing work at 5 pm and the mandatory closing time only an hour later.

 This six o'clock closing was introduced during the First World War, partly as an attempt to improve public morality and partly as a war austerity measure.
 It was made permanent in 1919 owing to pressure from the then powerful temperance movement.

 While the new law was supposed to curb drunkenness and crime and to send men home early to encourage family life, it in fact had the opposite effect.
 It created a culture of binge drinking where men would finish work at 5 pm and had only one hour to drink as much alcohol as possible before closing.

-In the 1949 New Zealand licensing hours referendum the vote was to retain six-o'clock closing, but in the 1967 New Zealand licensing hours referendum voters supported a move to 10 o’clock closing - and the "swill" ended on 9 October 1967.
+In the 1949 New Zealand licensing hours referendum the vote was to retain six-o'clock closing, but in the 1967 New Zealand licensing hours referendum voters supported a move to 10 o'clock closing – and the "swill" ended on 9 October 1967.